epicnerd1990/hawgts/TO-DO.md

     - Complete templates for all devices **10%**
     - ~~Fix remaining glitches and alignment issues~~ **100%**
     - Add support for battery items?
-    - Add support for custom dials and displays - or just make these komponents?
+    - Add support for custom dials and displays - or just make these komponent/addons?
 - JSON System completion **70%**
     - Look into file-based JSON template
     - Allow user to select their own custom JSON using flow and file picker?
 Flow could remove whitespace and write to `json/template`?